How The Clean Slate Law Works…

-Clean Slate uses technology to seal certain criminal records from public view.
-Arrest records will be sealed after charges are dropped and some minor conviction records will be sealed after 10 years.
+The Clean Slate Law uses technology to seal certain criminal records from public view.

 Automated sealing began on June 28, 2019.
-By June 27, 2020, over 30 million cases will be sealed, without the cost of filing petitions in court.
-That’s more than half of the charges in the court’s database.
+By June 27, 2020, over 30 million cases will be sealed.
+This occurs without the cost of filing petitions in court.
+Did you know… that’s more than half of the charges in the court’s database.

 Before the law took effect if a person applied for a job, the employer could go online and look up one’s criminal records and they can use that information — for convictions, for misdemeanors and felonies — to determine if they’re going to hire them.